sammigachuhi/my_django/docs/20-geodjango-leaflet.md

-# Chapter 20
+# Chapter 20: Django leaflet

-## What is leaflet?
+## What is Leaflet?

 [Leaflet](https://leafletjs.com/) is the leading JavaScript library for mobile-friendly interactive webmaps.

-Leaflet can also be integrated in Django, and when done so, the interrelationship is referred to as `django-leaflet`.
+Leaflet can also be integrated in Django and this gives rise to the term `django-leaflet`.

-The goal of this chapter is to create a template that shows the points we clicked when answering the questions in our django admin page.
+The goal of this chapter is to create a template that shows the points we clicked on the map when providing responses to our django admin page.

-## Installing leaflet
+## Installing Leaflet

-To install leaflet, ensure that your virtual environment is active and run:
+To install Leaflet, ensure that your virtual environment is active and run:

 ```
 pip install django-leaflet